tgoulder4/Dunnoyet/src/lib/troubleshooting.md

 - process.env not working? use dotenv instead.
 It's installed, just write 'import 'dotenv/config' at the top of the file.
+This interfered with nextjs, setting it to import * as dotenv from 'dotenv/config' instead worked.